J.B. Young Opportunity Center

 In order to learn about the services and opportunities that would best serve families who live in the neighborhood, the Davenport Community Schools asked for feedback from various groups including neighborhood residents, students who recently attended J. B. Young School, and Hilltop Business owners.
 The results of those conversations revealed many similarities in the services requested by the different groups.
 Some of those desires included a teen center, a preschool, use of the gym for basketball and other team sports, and homework help for students, to name a few.

 The district sent out Requests for Proposal (RFPs) to a range of organizations who would be able to address the needs mentioned and perhaps others as well.
-Superintendent Tate then asked for neighborhood volunteers to serve on a committee to review the RFPs and identify those organizations that they believed would best meet the needs of the neighborhood residents.
+The superintendent then asked for neighborhood volunteers to serve on a committee to review the RFPs and identify those organizations that they believed would best meet the needs of the neighborhood residents.

-Currently, eight organizations and programs are tenants of the J.B.
+Currently, seven organizations and programs are tenants of the J.B.
 Young Opportunity Center (1st floor of the building).
 Organizations include:

 - Boys and Girls Club of the Mississippi Valley